 Modeling a Pandemic like Ebola with the Wolfram Language

-November 4, 2014 — Vitaliy Kaurov, Technical Communication & Strategy
+November 4, 2014 — Vitaliy Kaurov, Academic Director, Wolfram Science and Innovation Initiatives

 Data is critical for an objective outlook, but bare data is not a forecast.
 Scientific models are necessary to predict pandemics, terrorist attacks, natural disasters, market crashes, and other complex aspects of our world.
 One of the tools for combating the ongoing and tragic Ebola outbreak is to make computer models of the virus’s possible spread.
 By understanding where and how quickly the outbreak is likely to appear, policy makers can put into place effective measures to slow transmissions and ultimately bring the epidemic to a halt.
 Our goal here is to show how to set up a mathematical model that depicts a global spread of a pandemic, using real-world data.
 The model would apply to any pandemic, but we will sometimes mention and use current Ebola outbreak data to put the simulation into perspective.
 The results should not be taken as a realistic quantitative projection of current Ebola pandemic.